Debt Settlement Offers

 Divide this by the amount you owe to all creditors

-Total is the amount to offer to that creditor
+That total is the amount you should offer to the relevant creditor

 If you have a lump sum of £3,500 and owe £3,200 to a credit card company, £1,000 to your bank and £800 to a pay day loan company, you should offer:

 (3500 x 3200) ÷ 5000 = 2240 £2,240 to credit card company

 (3500 x 1000) ÷ 5000 = 700 £700 to your bank

 (3500 x 800) ÷ 5000 = 560 £560 to the pay day loan company